Shreyas-Ravath/AER-Kubernetes/README.md

 kubectl apply -f k8s/service.yaml
 ```

-### Since, we have updated the service yaml file to consider node-app & version tags, now the requests will be forwarded to the pod with both tags.
-This confirm the blue green deployment.
+### Now that service is updated to consider node-app & version tags, now the requests will be forwarded to the pod with both tags.
+This confirm the blue/green deployment.

-3. To check the Autoscaling ensure you execute following commands to create requests to our app.
+3. To check the Autoscaling, lets switch the service to use green environment, and to create stress on pods, we will execute following commands.
 ```bash
 kubectl run load-generator --image=busybox --restart=Never -- /bin/sh -c "while true; do wget -q -O- http://<externalIP/DNS>; done"
 ```